Skip to content

 Tēnā koutou.

-Healing and growth are a process.
-I offer a place where people can learn to accept and care for themselves more, express their feelings and come to terms with their life experiences, access their inner strengths and resources and explore how they want to live their lives.
-I work from a Person Centered framework which prioritises reestablishing the connection a person has with themselves, the building of a more compassionate relationship to oneself and developing trust in one’s ability to navigate life’s challenges.
+I offer a place where people can learn to accept themselves more, and their life experiences, express their feelings; access their strengths and resources, and explore how they want to live their lives.
+I also offer space to discuss spiritual themes, perspectives, and experiences.

 Portrait of Carla Zurne